-Seems obvious I know, but there is not point in pushing for more sales unless you are making a decent profit margin.
+It seems obvious, I know, but there is no point in pushing for more sales unless you make a decent profit margin.

-Often, whilst great to grow your sales, increasing sales through marketing, new product items or sales often means additional costs.
+While growing your sales, increasing sales through marketing, new product items, or sales often means additional costs.

-However, reducing expenses by 1%-2% will flow straight through to your bottom line.
+However, reducing expenses by 1%-2% will flow straight through your bottom line.

-So make sure you are a cost focused business owner who understands that cost management is as important as sales growth.
+So make sure you are a cost-focused business owner who understands that cost management is as essential as sales growth.

 2. Watch Your Big Costs Weekly.

-For most businesses, staff and cost of goods sold (referred to as COGS) are their two biggest costs and should be calculated and reviewed weekly.
-Yes each and every week.
+For most businesses, staff and the cost of goods sold (referred to as COGS) are their two highest costs and should be calculated and reviewed weekly.
+Yes, each and every week.

-These two items can literally make or break your business.
-Have them under control and you will see a healthy number on the bottom of your P+L. Fail to watch them like a hawk and you will find yourself having depressing conversations with you accountant at the end of the month.
+These two items can make or break your business.
+Have them under control, and you will see a healthy number on the bottom of your P+L. Fail to watch them like a hawk, and you will have depressing conversations with your accountant at the month's end.

-COG’s is best managed through a regular stocktake of product in the business as well as tracking discounts and wastage effectively.
+COGs are best managed through a regular stocktake of products in the business and tracking discounts and wastage effectively.

-Labour costs should be managed using a online staff rostering solution such as RosterElf where you can set budgets and see costs live before publishing which is vital.
-Most of our clients find they save between 2-3% which can make a massive difference to the bottom line.
+Labour costs should be managed using an online staff rostering solution such as RosterElf, where you can set budgets and see costs live before publishing, which is vital.
+Most of our clients find they save between 2-3%, which can make a massive difference to the bottom line.

 3. Do a Full Audit of Smaller Costs Quarterly.

-Although your small ticket costs may be tiny in comparison to labour and COGS, they can add up!
+Although your small ticket costs may be tiny compared to labour and COGS, they can add up!

-A great suggestion is, every quarter, block out a half day and review every small cost item in the business from internet and phone plans, to insurance and training costs to even stationary and printing suppliers.
-Set a goal each quarter to find 1-2% savings but seeking new quotes and looking at areas that can be cut altogether.
+An excellent suggestion is to block out a half-day every quarter and review every small cost item in the business, from internet and phone plans to insurance and training costs to even stationary and printing suppliers.
+Set a goal each quarter to find 1-2% savings but seek new quotes and look at areas that can be cut altogether.

 4. Review Your Prices.

-Let's say your a coffee shop who sells on average 2500 coffees a week for $4 each.
-Increasing that price by $0.20 will result in a profit impact of $26,000 per year!
+Let's say you own a coffee shop that sells 2500 coffees a week for $4 each.
+Increasing that price by $0.20 will result in a profit impact of $26,000 annually!
 That's huge.

 Always look at opportunities to increase prices and keep an eye on what competitors are doing.
-If your service and product is better than anyone else, most customers will not mind a small increase.
+If your service and product are better than anyone else, most customers will not mind a slight increase.

 Nothing feels worse than working hard and growing your business, only to find a measly profit number at the end of the month.

-Try these tips in your business and you will find your profit and your satisfaction growing.
+Try these tips in your business, and you will grow your profit and satisfaction.